bloq/cloud-cli/README.md

 ## `bcl signup`

-Setup a new BloqCloud account
+Setup a new Bloq account

 ```
 USAGE